longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

 ### In case of low memory if android closes a service forcefully, then will it restart automatically or user has to start it?
-If android has stopped service with out user's knowledge, then it is the responsibility of android to restart it.
+If android has stopped service without user's knowledge, then it is the responsibility of android to restart it.
 But this rule will not be applicable if programmer returns START_NOT_STICKY from onStartCommand().

 ------